stclib/STC/docs/coroutine_api.md

 (closures/functors), and they may be combined.

 This implementation is not limited to support only a certain set of coroutine types, like generators.
-They operate like stackfull coroutines, i.e. tasks can efficiently yield or await from a deeply nested coroutine call by utilizing extended `cco_task` structs described below.
+They operate like stackful coroutines, i.e. tasks can efficiently yield or await from a deeply nested coroutine call by utilizing extended `cco_task` structs described below.

 ----
 ### Generators

-There are no specific framework support for generator coroutines, still a minimal generator is trivial to write:
+Generator are among the simplest types of coroutines and is easy to write:

 [ [Run this code](https://godbolt.org/z/xMf3d44Gz) ]
 ```c++